qduaty/RunWithHDR/README.md

 # RunWithHDR
 A minimal wrapper for game binaries that enables HDR before, and disables it after, playing the game.
-Prepend it to a shortcut path.
+Prepend it to a binary path in a shortcut.